-7.4 Provisional Implementation Schedule of IRP
+7.4 Further Activities of IRP

-IRP will be prepared through a series of participatory workshops in order to confirm and examine needs and capacity of PAPs and availability of training courses.
+The detail contents and activities of IRP will be elaborated through a series of participatory workshops by confirming and examining needs and capacity of PAPs and availability of training courses.
 A series of participatory workshops will be started once relocation schedule is particularly fixed, and registration and implementation of IRP will be started accordingly when IRP is finalized.